couch-yeti/rest-ez/README.md

 # lambda-rest-router

-Decorators for handling rest api routing for aws api gateway lambda proxy calls
+This package is intended to simplify aws api gateway routing for lambda proxies.

+#### Features
+* Class and method decorators for api routing
+* Automated Open API documentation